flyguy62n/entropy_tools/README_Gen-Random.md

 It generates random data using the Python `os.urandom()` method, which should in turn get its random data from the underlying OS.
 * If run naked, it will generate one file of 4,096 x 32-byte random binary data and write the result to `bin.out`.
 You should recognize 32-bytes as the equivalent of one AES-256 key.
 * Other options have been added to support specific project requirements that have arisen.
 For instance:
-    * An option to generate a SHA-256 has as the random data that is based on a random 32-byte key PLUS the unique Machine GUID, as a customer was using this method to generate their encryption keys and I wanted to see if it hurt the randomness of the key.
+    * An option to generate a SHA-256 hash as the random data that is based on a random 32-byte key PLUS the unique Machine GUID, as a customer was using this method to generate their encryption keys and I wanted to see if it hurt the randomness of the key.
     * Specify the number of random files to create as well as the size of the blocks and the number of blocks in each file.
     * Maybe I'll add options for KDFs such as `Argon2`, `PBKDF2` or `scrypt` in the future.